-While several priority areas have pre-identified applicants, there will be a competitive application process for the majority of priority areas.
+While several priority areas had pre-identified applicants, there was a competitive application process for the majority of priority areas.
 For more detail, refer to the guidance note and frequently asked questions at the bottom of this page.

-For the following priority areas the Global Fund will invite a pre-identified applicant to develop a funding request that addresses the defined objectives and regional focus.
+For the following priority areas the Global Fund invited a pre-identified applicant to develop a funding request that addresses the defined objectives and regional focus.

 |Elimination of malaria in Mesoamerica and Hispaniola||Pre-identified||Completed||1|